SentinelByte/Detection_as_Code/README.md

-# Detection as Code
+# Detection as Code (ELK Stack)

 Welcome to the **Detection as Code Pipeline** repository!
 This project aims to streamline and enhance threat detection through a robust, scalable pipeline built on the principles of "detection as code."
-This repository provides a comprehensive solution for creating, testing, and deploying detection rules in a systematic and automated manner.
+This repository provides a comprehensive solution for creating, testing, and deploying detection rules in a systematic and automated manner. ***This Repo focus with ELK stack !!!***.

 ## 📋 Overview

+***This Repo focus with ELK stack !!!***.
 The Detection as Code Pipeline is designed to bridge the gap between detection engineering and development practices.
 It enables security teams to define, test, and manage detection rules as code, ensuring that these rules are both effective and maintainable.
 This approach brings the benefits of version control, automated testing, and continuous integration to the realm of security detection.

 ## 🚀 Features